What Is a W-4 Form & What Should Employers Know?

 - An employee had a right to a refund of all federal income taxes withheld, and

-- He or she expects to have no tax liability.
+- They expect to have no tax liability.

-There are specific instructions on the 2020 Form W-4 as to where an individual should note that they are exempt.
+There are specific instructions on the current Form W-4 as to where an individual should note that they are exempt.

 Employers can offer employees the option of completing W-4s by paper or electronically.
 The IRS strongly encourages taxpayers to review their withholding situation using the IRS Tax Withholding Estimator to ensure withholding is not under- or over-withheld.

 For additional peace of mind and assurance that all W-4 forms for your employees are completed accurately, filed successfully, and kept secure, it's best to work with a payroll provider that specializes in payroll taxes like Paychex.